trigger-corp/Forge-Documentation/source/partners/parse.rst

-.. _parse:
+.. _partner-parse:

 Parse
 ===============================================================================

-"Add a Backend to Your Mobile App in Minutes" - Parse allows you to add backend features to your mobile app without a server.
+"Add a Backend to Your Mobile App in Minutes" - `Parse <https://parse.com/>`_ allows you to add backend features to your mobile app without a server.

 Currently Parse push notifications are integrated with Forge.